-String of Turtles can also be grown under fluorescent or artificial grow lights, expanding your home gardening options even further.
-As with sunlight, avoid harshly bright light for more than a couple of hours a day to not scorch the leaves.
+String of Turtles can also be grown under fluorescent lights or artificial grow lights, expanding your home gardening options even further.
+As with sunlight, avoid harshly bright light from a grow light for more than a couple of hours a day to not scorch the leaves.

 Soil For String of Turtles

 Though String of Turtles is native to the moist rainforest floor, don’t confuse this for overwatering.